rerun-io/rerun/docs/content/howto/short-lived-entities.md

         # same frequency as the input data and thus look strange
         rr.log("input/detections", rr.Rect2D(detection.bounds))
 ```
-You could fix this example by logging `rr.ClearEntity`, but in this case it makes more sense to change what you log to better express what is happing.
+You could fix this example by logging `rr.ClearEntity`, but in this case it makes more sense to change what you log to better express what is happening.
 Here is an example fix:
 ```python
 class Detector:
     ...